hcuri/skool-mvp-gitops/README.md

 3) ArgoCD syncs and deploys to the `apps` namespace in EKS.

 ## Deployment strategies
-Right now `skool-mvp-api` is deployed as a standard Kubernetes Deployment and exposed via a Service of type `LoadBalancer`.
+Right now `skool-mvp-api` is deployed as a standard Kubernetes Deployment and exposed via an AWS ALB Ingress (Service is `ClusterIP`).
 ArgoCD applies the rendered Helm manifests, and Kubernetes handles the rollout strategy.

 ### Current strategy – Rolling updates (default)